 Eating out and getting takeaway adds up – it is crucial to limit your spending on food.
 To do this, you need to find the cheapest supermarkets and know how to cook a range of dishes from essential ingredients.
 Stock up on dried foods like rice and pasta which keep for a long time, so you only need to buy fresh fruit and veg to share with your roommates.

-Do you have any tips for saving money while studying abroad?
+Do you have any tips to reduce the cost of studying abroad?
 Let us know.